-Welcome to the Department of Assessment & Research.
+Welcome to the Department of Assessment.

-Please note: As of July 1, 2016 the Division of Accountability & Research has been restructured into three individual teams: the Department of Assessment and Research (now under the Division of Equity in Learning), the Department of Accountability & Data Reporting and the Office of Autonomous Schools (both of which are under the Division of the Superintendent).
+Please note: As of July 1, 2016 the Division of Accountability & Research was restructured into three individual teams: the Department of Assessment and Research (now under the Division of Equity in Learning), the Department of Accountability & Data Reporting and the Office of Autonomous Schools (both of which are under the Division of the Superintendent).